 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The deferred outflows reported by the district are deferred outflows related to pensions and deferred outflows related to OPEB.
+The District presents deferred outflows related to pensions and OPEB.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The deferred inflows reported by the district are deferred inflows related to pensions, deferred inflows related to OPEB, and deferred inflows related to leases.
+The District presents deferred inflows related to pensions and OPEB.

-See Note 8, Note 9, and Note 15 for further details.
+See Notes 7, 8 and 12 for further details.